The Line Item Nobody Talks About

 Estimating How Long Assets Actually Last

-The core of any depreciation study is life analysis — determining the estimated service life for each category of plant.
+The core of any depreciation study is the life analysis, which determines the estimated service life for each plant category.
 This isn't guesswork.
-Depending on the type of asset, depreciation experts use different analytical methods to arrive at defensible life estimates.
+This process relies on analytical methods tailored to asset type and historical experience, ensuring defensible life estimates.

-For large, single-location assets like a generation unit or treatment plant, analysts typically use a forecast method, estimating a specific retirement date based on engineering assessments, operational plans, and technology trends.
-For mass property accounts — the thousands of poles, meters, pipes, and transformers that make up the backbone of a distribution system — the approach is more statistical.
+For large, single-location assets such as a generation unit or treatment plant, analysts typically use a forecast method to estimate a specific retirement date based on engineering assessments, operational plans, and technology trends.
+The specific approach depends on the depreciation system the utility currently employs.
+For mass property accounts with thousands of poles, meters, pipes, and transformers making up the backbone of transmission, distribution, or collection systems, the approach is more statistical.
 Analysts use survivor curve analysis, a method developed at Iowa State University that models the pattern of retirements across a group of similar assets over time.
-These Iowa Survivor Curves have been an industry standard for decades, and for good reason: they capture not just the average life of an asset class, but the dispersion of retirements around that average.
+These Iowa Survivor Curves have been an industry standard for decades, and for good reasons: they capture not just the average life of an asset class, but the dispersion of retirements around that average.

 Iowa Survivor Curves: How Retirement Patterns Shape Depreciation

-Iowa Survivor Curves model how groups of similar assets retire over time.
-Right-modal curves (like R2) are most common for utility distribution plant — most units survive well past the average service life, with retirements concentrated in later years.
+Iowa Survivor Curves illustrate how groups of similar assets retire over time.
+Right-modal curves, such as R2, are most common for utility distribution plants.
+Most units remain in service well beyond the average service life, with retirements concentrated in later years.

 Accounting for What's Left at the End

 Life analysis tells you how long an asset will serve.
-But depreciation also has to account for what happens when the asset is finally retired.
-That's where net salvage analysis comes in.
+But depreciation also must account for what happens when the asset is finally retired.
+That is where net salvage analysis comes in.
 Net salvage is the gross salvage value you receive from retiring an asset — what you can sell it for or recover from it — minus the cost of removing it.
-For many utility assets, especially underground infrastructure, removal costs far exceed salvage value, resulting in negative net salvage.
-That means your depreciation rate needs to recover more than 100 percent of the original cost to fully fund the eventual retirement.
+For many utility assets, especially underground infrastructure, removal costs often exceed salvage value, resulting in negative net salvage value.
+That means your depreciation rate must recover more than 100 percent of the original cost to fully fund the eventual retirement of assets.

 This is an area where many utilities underestimate costs.
-Removal expenses for underground pipe, asbestos-containing materials, or large structural assets can be substantial, and if your depreciation rates don't reflect that reality, you'll face an unfunded liability when the time comes.
+Removal expenses for underground pipes, asbestos-containing materials, or large structural assets can be substantial.
+If depreciation rates do not account for these expenses, the utility may face unfunded liabilities at asset retirement.

 Field Reviews: Where the Data Meets the Dirt

-The best depreciation studies don't stop at the accounting records.
-They include on-site field reviews where analysts inspect actual plant conditions, interview operations and maintenance staff, and develop a firsthand understanding of how equipment is aging.
-These site visits often reveal things that don't show up in the books: assets that have been replaced but not retired in the records, equipment nearing the end of its useful life that still shows a long remaining life on paper, or capital projects that fundamentally changed the expected retirement date of existing plant.
+The best depreciation studies do not stop at the accounting records.
+Comprehensive depreciation studies also include on-site field reviews, during which analysts inspect plant conditions, interview operations and maintenance staff, and gain firsthand insight into equipment aging.
+These visits uncover discrepancies such as assets replaced but not retired in records, equipment nearing the end of its useful life despite a long remaining life on paper, or capital projects that alter the expected retirement date of the existing plant.

 Putting It All Together: The Remaining Life Calculation

-This is a forward-looking calculation.
-It automatically corrects for past over- or under-recovery.
-If previous depreciation rates were too low and the reserve is behind where it should be, the remaining life method increases the annual accrual to catch up.
-If rates were too high, it eases back.
-That self-correcting quality is one of the reasons the remaining life method is the standard approach recommended by NARUC.
+This forward-looking calculation corrects for past over- or under-recovery.
+If previous depreciation rates were too low and reserves are insufficient, the remaining life method increases annual accruals to catch up.
+If rates were too high, it would reduce them.
+This self-correcting feature is why the remaining life method is NARUC's recommended approach.
+Depending on the asset class and the utility's circumstances, analysts may also use techniques such as the whole life method, equal life group procedures, or amortization accounting for short-lived assets to achieve more accurate or defensible results.

-The depreciation accrual rate directly feeds into your revenue requirements calculation.
-When a depreciation study recommends changes — sometimes adjustments of millions of dollars annually — those changes flow through to the rates your customers pay.
-Getting this number right is fundamental to setting rates that are fair, defensible, and sufficient to maintain the system your community depends on.
+The depreciation accrual rate directly impacts revenue requirements.
+When a depreciation study recommends changes—sometimes amounting to millions of dollars annually—these adjustments affect customers' rates.
+Getting this number right is fundamental to setting equitable, defensible, and sufficient rates to maintain the utility system your community depends on.

 The Landscape Is Shifting — And So Should Your Assumptions

-Even utilities that conducted a solid depreciation study five or ten years ago may find that the assumptions behind it no longer hold.
+Even utilities with recent depreciation studies may find that prior assumptions are now outdated.
 Several forces are reshaping how utility assets age, what they cost to remove, and how long they remain useful.

 Inflation Is Rewriting Removal Cost Estimates

 Construction and material costs have surged in recent years.
-Transformer prices alone have increased 30 to 50 percent, with lead times stretching well beyond a year.
-For depreciation purposes, this means the net salvage assumptions baked into your current rates — particularly the cost-of-removal component — may already be significantly understated.
-When removal costs climb but your depreciation accruals don't keep pace, the gap shows up as an unfunded liability the next time those assets retire.
+Transformer prices, for example, have increased by 30 to 50 percent, with lead times stretching well beyond a year.
+As a result, net salvage assumptions—especially the cost-of-removal component—may be significantly understated in current rates.
+If depreciation accruals do not keep pace with rising removal costs, unfunded liabilities can emerge when assets retire.

 Technology Is Compressing Asset Lives

-Traditional utility meters lasted 40 years or more.
-Smart meters and AMI systems?
-The industry is finding that useful lives of 10 to 15 years are more realistic, driven by software obsolescence, cybersecurity requirements, and evolving data needs.
-That's a fundamentally different depreciation profile than what most utilities have in their books.
-Any asset class with a significant technology component — SCADA systems, communication networks, automated controls — faces similar pressure.
-If your depreciation study doesn't account for technology-driven obsolescence, you're almost certainly under-recovering on these accounts.
+Traditional utility meters often lasted 40 years or more.
+In comparison, smart meters and AMI systems now have more realistic useful lives of 10 to 15 years due to software obsolescence, cybersecurity requirements, and evolving data needs.
+This represents a fundamentally different depreciation profile from previous assumptions.
+Asset classes with significant technology components, such as SCADA systems, communication networks, or automated controls, face similar pressures.
+If depreciation studies do not account for technology-driven obsolescence, under-recovery is likely.

 The Energy Transition Is Creating New Questions

-For municipal electric utilities, the shift toward renewable generation is introducing asset classes that didn't exist a generation ago.
-Solar arrays, battery energy storage systems, and wind installations all have different life characteristics than traditional generation plant.
-Battery storage systems in particular present a challenge: useful life estimates range from 10 to 25 years depending on the technology, cycling patterns, and maintenance strategy.
-Meanwhile, conventional generation assets may face earlier-than-expected retirements as the generation mix evolves, potentially leaving unrecovered plant balances on the books.
+The shift toward renewable generation introduces new asset classes for municipal electric utilities that did not exist a generation ago.
+Solar arrays, battery energy storage systems, and wind installations have different life characteristics compared to traditional generation plants.
+Battery storage systems, for example, have useful life estimates ranging from 10 to 25 years depending on the technology, cycling patterns, and maintenance strategy.
+Conventional generation assets may also retire earlier than expected as the generation mix evolves, potentially resulting in unrecovered plant balances.

 Water and Wastewater Infrastructure Is Aging Fast

 The numbers here are stark.
-The EPA estimates the country needs over $625 billion over the next 20 years just to maintain existing water systems.
-For municipal water and wastewater utilities, much of the buried infrastructure — mains, service lines, collection systems — was installed decades ago during periods of rapid growth.
-These assets are now reaching the end of their service lives in clusters, and the cost to replace them in today's construction environment is multiples of what they originally cost.
-A depreciation study that reflects current replacement realities and removal cost experience is essential to preparing rates that can actually fund the work ahead.
+The EPA estimates that over $625 billion will be needed in the next 20 years to maintain existing water systems.
+Much of the buried infrastructure (mains, service lines, collection systems) in municipal water and wastewater utilities was installed decades ago and is now reaching the end of its service lives in clusters.
+Replacement costs in the current construction environment are several times the original investment.
+A depreciation study that reflects the current replacement realities and removal cost experience is essential for preparing rates that can fund upcoming infrastructure needs.

 The Cost of Doing Nothing

-It's tempting to put off a depreciation study.
-The existing rates seem to be working.
-Nobody's complaining.
-There are more urgent things to spend staff time and budget on.
-But every year a utility operates with outdated depreciation rates, the misalignment compounds.
+It can be tempting to delay a depreciation study when existing rates appear sufficient, and there are competing priorities for staff time and budget.
+However, each year a utility operates with outdated depreciation rates, the misalignment compounds.

-Assets that were expected to last 40 years may now be facing retirement at 30 due to changing environmental regulations or technology shifts.
-Infrastructure installed during a boom period may all be reaching end of life at the same time, creating a replacement wave that today's rates aren't prepared for.
-Meanwhile, removal costs — especially for underground infrastructure in urban areas — keep climbing.
+Assets once expected to last 40 years may now retire after 30 years due to changing regulations or technological advances.
+Infrastructure installed during periods of rapid growth may reach end of life simultaneously, creating a replacement wave that current rates cannot accommodate.
+Removal costs, particularly for underground infrastructure in urban areas, continue to rise.

 How Often Should You Do a Depreciation Study?

-For municipal utilities preparing for a rate case, a current depreciation study is especially important.
-It demonstrates to your governing body, your ratepayers, and any reviewing parties that the depreciation component of your rates is based on rigorous, up-to-date analysis rather than inherited assumptions.
+For municipal utilities and other public power entities preparing for a rate study, cost-of-service review, or formal rate proceeding, a current depreciation study is especially important.
+It demonstrates to governing bodies, ratepayers, and reviewers that depreciation rates are based on rigorous, up-to-date analysis rather than outdated assumptions.

 When It's Time to Take a Closer Look

-If it's been more than a few years since your last study — or if you've never had one done — the gap between your current depreciation rates and reality may already be larger than you think.
-The good news is that a well-executed study doesn't just identify the problem; it provides a clear, defensible path to correcting it.
+If it has been several years since your last study, or if one has never been conducted, the gap between current depreciation rates and actual conditions may be larger than anticipated.
+A well-executed study not only identifies issues but also provides a clear, defensible path to resolution.

-NewGen's depreciation team has conducted studies for utilities of all sizes, from large municipal electric and gas systems to smaller water and wastewater operations.
-If you're wondering whether your current depreciation rates still reflect the condition of your system, we'd welcome the conversation.
+NewGen's depreciation team has experience conducting studies for utilities of all sizes, including large municipal electric and gas systems, cooperatives, water supply corporations, special utility districts, and smaller water and wastewater operations.
+If you are uncertain whether your current depreciation rates reflect your system's condition, we welcome the opportunity to discuss your needs.